quantum-tinkerer/pymablock/paper/finding_effective_model.md

 ```{embed} # cell-5-finding_effective_model
 ```

-Now we are ready to specify which calculation to perform.
+### Requesting the effective Hamiltonian

-To compute the standard quadratic dispersion of bilayer graphene and trigonal warping, we need corrections up to third order in momentum.
+We need corrections up to third order in momentum to compute the standard quadratic dispersion of bilayer graphene and trigonal warping.
-Let us then group the terms by total power of momentum.
+Therefore, we define second and third order terms in momentum and group them total power of momentum.
-For now this requires an explicit definition of all components, but in the future we plan to automate this step.

 ```{embed} # cell-6-finding_effective_model
 ```

+:::{admonition} Grouping higher order terms
+:class: dropdown info

 The above manual definition of `k_square` and `k_cube` becomes cumbersome for higher orders or dimensions.